TomaszJaworski777/Jackal/README.md

 </div>

 ## Overview
-Jackal is my latest chess engine project, built as a follow-up to Javelin.
-It's a hyper-aggressive engine that leans heavily into Monte Carlo Tree Search (MCTS), much like Javelin, but with a more refined focus on pushing sharp, tactical positions.
-The idea was to create an engine that plays a very high-risk, high-reward style of chess.
+ackal is the chess engine I'm currently developing as a follow-up to Javelin.
+It's designed to be a hyper-aggressive engine, still using Monte Carlo Tree Search (MCTS) but with a more focused push toward sharp, tactical play.
+The idea is to create something that consistently seeks out high-risk, high-reward positions.

-I built Jackal based on the experience I gained from Javelin, especially when it comes to training the value and policy neural networks through self-play.
-Like Javelin, it learns entirely through self-play, but I’ve tweaked the process to really push it into forcing aggressive play.
-The self-play setup gives it room to develop its own approach to attack, but it still uses MCTS to evaluate positions.
-It works smoothly with any UCI-compatible GUI and has been fun to experiment with, especially when watching it launch unexpected, dynamic attacks.
+I'm building Jackal with everything I learned from developing Javelin, especially around training value and policy neural networks through self-play.
+Like Javelin, it's learning entirely through self-play, but I’ve been adjusting the training process to encourage more aggressive behavior.
+It also uses my legal move generator, [Spear](https://github.com/TomaszJaworski777/Spear).

 ## Compiling